 The Crescent Phase

-It’s the time when the Moon is illuminated in less than 50%.
+It’s the time when the Earth’s satellite is illuminated in less than 50%.
 The key word for this period is a breakthrough.

 The First Quarter

-It’s the moment when the Moon reaches exactly 50% of illumination after the New Moon phase.
+It’s the moment when this celestial body reaches exactly 50% of illumination after the New Moon phase.
 A lot of energy is released and the most important thing to do is to be able to manage this energy and to use it with wisdom.